kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 - [`WebUI.getText`](https://docs.katalon.com/katalon-studio/docs/webui-get-text.html)
 - [`WebUI.verifyElementPresent`](https://docs.katalon.com/katalon-studio/docs/webui-verify-element-present.html)

-As your Katalon project grows, the number of Test Objects increases.
+As a Katalon project grows, the number of Test Objects increases.
 Especially when you use [Record Web Utility](https://docs.katalon.com/katalon-studio/docs/record-web-utility.html), it generates a lot of Test Objects automatically.
 In the end you will find hundreds or thousands of entries in the `Object Repository` folder.
 Here arises a problem.
 A significant portion of the entries in the Object Repository will be occupied by unused garbages.
-Once a users shared his case in [this post](https://forum.katalon.com/t/performance-issue-for-show-unused-test-objects/51791/8)
+A user shared his case in [this post](https://forum.katalon.com/t/performance-issue-for-show-unused-test-objects/51791/8).

-All users want to keep their projects tidy.
-To help us, Katalon Studio v7 introduced a tool: [Test Objects Refactoring](https://docs.katalon.com/katalon-studio/docs/test-objects-refactoring.html).
-By **Tools > Test Object > Show unused Test Objects**, we can find unused entries in the "Object Repository".
+Katalon Studio v7 introduced a tool: [Test Objects Refactoring](https://docs.katalon.com/katalon-studio/docs/test-objects-refactoring.html) to help users who want to keep their projects tidy.
+We can find unused entries in the "Object Repository" by **Tools > Test Object > Show unused Test Objects**.

 # Problem to solve